Scenic steep chalk downlands around the Upper Lavant Valley, Cass Sculpture Park, the Goodwood Estate and unrivalled views from St. Roche's Hill

 7 out of 10 (with several steep ascents around lunch, so may feel tougher than that)

-An extension to Cass Sculpture Park adds - at least - 4.4 km and 109/112m ascent/descent.
-Budget 2 hours out and back.
-This is just about doable in combination with the full walk and that extended walk would be rated 10/10.
+An Extension to Cass Sculpture Park adds - at least - 4.4 km and 109/112m ascent/descent, depending on your route through the park.
+Budget 2 hours out and back, which is doable on top of the full walk.

 An Alternative Ending in West Dean cuts out 6.5 km (rated 6/10).